Pranitha9102/rag-document-qa-app/README.md

 docker compose down
 ```

-The database and dashboards persist between restarts because they are stored in named Docker volumes.
+The database and Grafana dashboards persist between restarts because they are stored in named Docker volumes.

 ---

 ## Project structure

-The repository contains the following files:

 - **`main.py`** defines the FastAPI application and all endpoints.
 - **`database.py`** sets up the SQLAlchemy engine and session for talking to Postgres.